-Febuxostat, a xanthine oxidase inhibitor, achieves its therapeutic effect by decreasing serum uric acid.
-Febuxostat is not expected to inhibit other enzymes involved in purine and pyrimidine synthesis and metabolism at therapeutic concentrations.
+Febuxostat tablets, a xanthine oxidase inhibitor, achieves its therapeutic effect by decreasing serum uric acid.
+Febuxostat tablets are not expected to inhibit other enzymes involved in purine and pyrimidine synthesis and metabolism at therapeutic concentrations.

 12.2 Pharmacodynamics

 Effect on Uric Acid and Xanthine Concentrations